William Kennedy (author): Career

 Kennedy began pursuing a career in journalism after college by joining the Post Star in Glens Falls as a sports reporter.
-He was drafted in 1950 and served in the US Army, where he worked for an Army newspaper in Europe.
+He was drafted in 1950 and served in the U.S. Army, where he worked for an Army newspaper in Europe.
 After his discharge, Kennedy joined the Albany Times Union as a reporter.
 He then relocated to Puerto Rico in 1956 and became managing editor of the San Juan Star, a new English language newspaper.
-While living in San Juan, he befriended the journalist and author Hunter S. Thompson, a friendship that continued throughout their careers.
+While living in San Juan, he befriended the journalist and author Hunter S. Thompson.

-While in Puerto Rico Kennedy also met his mentor, Saul Bellow, who encouraged him to write novels.

-Kennedy, who had been eager to leave Albany, returned to his hometown and worked for the Albany newspaper the Times Union as an investigative journalist, writing stories exposing activities of Daniel P. O'Connell and his political cronies of the dominant Democratic Party.
-His use of Albany as the setting for eight of his novels was described in 2011 by book critic Jonathan Yardley as painting "a portrait of a single city perhaps unique in American fiction".
+Kennedy, who had been eager to leave Albany, returned to his hometown in 1963.
+He worked for the Times Union as an investigative journalist, writing stories exposing activities of Daniel P. O'Connell and his political cronies in the dominant Democratic Party.
+He was nominated for a Pulitzer Prize in 1965 for a series of articles on ghettos.

-Kennedy has received numerous honorary degrees, and was presented with the inaugural SUNY Medallion of Distinction in May 2012 by the Chancellor of the State University of New York, and so joined the ranks of the SUNY Distinguished Academy as a board-appointed Distinguished Professor.
+Kennedy published his first novel, The Ink Truck, in 1969.
+The novel's main character is a columnist who leads a strike at his newspaper in Albany.

 Kennedy lectured in creative writing and journalism from 1974 to 1982 at the University at Albany, becoming a full professor in 1983.
 He taught writing as a visiting professor at Cornell University during the 1982–1983 academic year.

+Kennedy published Legs (about Jack (“Legs”) Diamond, a gangster killed in Albany in 1931) in 1975 and Billy Phelan’s Greatest Game (about a fictional Albany hustler) in 1978.
+While both novels were well received by critics, they did not sell well.
+Kennedy and his family experienced financial difficulties.

+Kennedy's next novel, Ironweed (1983), was rejected by publishers 13 times.
+However, author Saul Bellow urged Viking Press to reconsider.
+Viking Press published the novel.
+The novel was commercially successful, and it won Kennedy a Pulitzer Prize and a National Book Critics Circle Award.
+The novel was adapted into a 1987 film of the same name for which Kennedy wrote the screenplay.

+Kennedy also published a nonfiction book entitled O Albany!: Improbable City of Political Wizards, Fearless Ethnics, Spectacular Aristocrats, Splendid Nobodies, and Underrated Scoundrels (1983).

+Kennedy's other novels include Quinn’s Book (1988), Very Old Bones (1992), The Flaming Corsage (1996), Roscoe (2002), and Changó’s Beads and Two-Tone Shoes (2011).
+He has also authored plays and screenplays, and co-authored two children's books with his son, Brendan Kennedy.

+Kennedy's use of Albany as the setting for eight of his novels was described in 2011 by book critic Jonathan Yardley as painting "a portrait of a single city perhaps unique in American fiction".

 Awards

 Kennedy received the 1984 Pulitzer Prize for Fiction for his novel Ironweed.
 He also won the National Book Critics Circle Award.

-In 2001, he received the Peggy V. Helmerich Distinguished Author Award from the Tulsa Library Trust.

-William Kennedy received the Fitzgerald Award for Achievement in American Literature award in 2007, which is given annually in Rockville, Maryland where F. Scott Fitzgerald, his wife, and his daughter are buried.